 Provence is one of the oldest wine producing regions of France, producing wine for the last 2600 years.
 The region produces red and white wine but focuses its efforts on perfecting Rosé.
 The Mediterranean climate is perfect for vines providing tons of sunlight for them to ripen.
 Soils are diverse throughout the region with slopes and valleys amongst the mountains dotted through the terrain.
 Throughout Provence wild thyme, lavender, and rosemary grow everywhere, lending their unique aromas and flavors to the grapes grown alongside.

 A sub-region of Provence, Les Baux de Provence is the warmest part of the region, producing red wines.
 It receives around 3000 hours of sunlight each year and dry winds that keep vines from rotting from moisture.
 Because of this, upwards of 40% of vineyards have gone ‘green’ with biodynamic and organic viticulture techniques.

 Tip: 88% of the region produces Rosé, making it one of the largest producers of the wine and the only region to have a research institute devoted to it.

-The wine styles produced in this region are: Red Wine, White Wine, Rosé Wine, Sparkling Limoux (sparkling wine made in the same style as Champagne) and Sweet Wine.
-For great examples of Languedoc-Roussillon wines, seek out wines labeled with Limoux and Blanquette de Limoux, St. Chinian, Faugères, Côtes du Roussillon Villages and Corbières.
+The wine styles produced in this region are Red Wine, White Wine, Rosé Wine, Sparkling Limoux (sparkling wine made in the same style as Champagne) and Sweet Wine.
+For great examples of Languedoc-Roussillon wines, seek out wines labelled with Limoux and Blanquette de Limoux, St. Chinian, Faugères, Côtes du Roussillon Villages and Corbières.

 Tip: When buying wine of this region, sub-appellations are not a concern as most wines are Vins de Pays due to their blended nature and no strict adherence to AOC regulations.